tormi/WunderWay/delivering-projects/backlogs-and-planning.md

 title: Backlogs and Planning
 ---

 Project requirements are documented in **backlogs**.
 There is the overall **product backlog** that contains all requirements.
 We also create **sprint backlogs** that contain the requirements for each iteration.
+We use [Rally](https://rally1.rallydev.com/) to manage the backlogs.

 Requirements are written as **user stories** using the format: